Do you have a slow Roku TV or Roku device? Rokus are generally very reliable devices, especially considering how affordable they are.

 If none of the above methods work, you can unplug your device and plug it again.
 Although restarting your Roku won’t always make your device faster, it is worth trying (especially after clearing the cache or updating the software).

-Most of the times that a Roku device is slow is because of the internet connection.
+Most of the times that a Roku TV or Roku device is slow is because of the internet connection.
 If your connection is slow, you can either place your router/modem closer to the Roku or replace your provider’s modem with a more powerful one.